rurban/re-engine-PCRE2/README.md

 Replaces perl's regex engine in a given lexical scope with PCRE2 regular expressions provided by libpcre.

+This provides jit support and faster matching, but may fail in cornercases.
+Note that most packaged libpcre2-8 libraries do not enable the jit compiler. `cmake -DPCRE2_SUPPORT_JIT=ON`

 # AUTHORS

 Reini Urban <rurban@cpan.org>